klaudiosinani/qoa/readme.md

 ### Quiz Prompt

 Initializes an interactive navigable menu based prompt, where the user can navigate within a set options and select only one of them.
 The displayed menu is consisted of a number `amount` of options, of which the value of `answer` is by default one of them, corresponding to the correct answer to the query, and the rest `amount - 1` are randomly selected from the `choices` array.
 The navigation indicator can be customized through the `symbol` option and if omitted the default string `'>'` is used.
 The return value is new object containing the selected option, stored under the specified `handle` property, and a boolean `isCorrect` attribute, indicating whether the choice made by the user was the `answer` one.
+The quiz menu can be navigated through the `up arrow`/`k` & `down arrow`/`j` keys.

 ```js
 const qoa = require('qoa');